 How To Write A Memo for Senior Management

-As a corporate employee, writing a business memo is one of the most important skills that you should practice; it will often be the summary of several weeks' or months' work.
+As a corporate employee, writing a business memo to senior executives is one of the most important skills that you should practice; it will often be the summary of several weeks' or months' work.
 If executed properly, it can offer you the opportunity to demonstrate both your command of a business subject and your ability to communicate effectively to a number of audiences.
 It may also be one of few opportunities (especially as a junior employee) to get your foot in the door with senior management; writing a powerful memo can help you to stand out in front of the CXOs that you may not be able to see face to face.

 Writing an effective memo can take some practice; however, as a frequent memo writer myself, there are several "tips" that I hope to share with you to accelerate your learning curve.
 Here are my "Top 5 Tips" for writing a memo that will get your work noticed:

 1. Keep it brief.
 Unless it contains a cure for cancer, no memo should be longer than 2 pages (including the first quarter of a page or so for your introduction) and most should end at the bottom of the first page.
 Most memos are being sent to people with a limited amount of time, and giving your recipient a brief, clean document versus one that requires those heavy-duty staples will make her or him far more likely to read it.
 Paragraphs should be brief as well; unless a detailed explanation is the crux of the memo, no paragraph should be more than 3-4 sentences.
 Avoid reader fatigue!

 2. Open carefully, and be "answer first!"
 Your opening paragraph is the most important in the entire memo (and perhaps the only one a time-crunched reader will take in).
 Spend the majority of your time here as it should be clear, informative, and to the point.
 The main points that you want to make in this paragraph are: